hukmaandev/Amazon-Clone-Website/README.md

  About The Project

--Developed a responsive Amazon Clone using HTML, CSS, and JavaScript replicating key UI components.
+- Developed a responsive Amazon Clone using HTML, CSS, and JavaScript replicating key UI components.
--Implemented features like a dynamic navbar, product carousels, and a search bar for better UX.
+- Implemented features like a dynamic navbar, product carousels, and a search bar for better UX.
--Ensured mobile responsiveness and optimized performance with modern CSS techniques
+- Ensured mobile responsiveness and optimized performance with modern CSS techniques.

 <!-- FEATURES -->